 Sites licensed in Schleswig-Holstein were therefore able to operate and offer real money games until the end of 2018.
 At that time, those licenses expired as lawmakers now consider other options moving forward.

-Unenforceable Ban On Online Gambling
+Germany’s Unenforceable Online Gambling Ban

 As far as individual players go, you’re still free to play wherever you want.
 All of the biggest names in online gambling accept customers from all 16 states.
 They can process payments via well-known banking methods and provide all forms of internet gambling.

 In April of 2016, the EU once again ruled against Germany’s online gambling laws.
-That ruling found that Germany’s existing laws run afoul of EU treaties (again), but this time it also gave betting sites licensed in other EU nations the ability to offer their services to Germans without legal repercussions.
+That ruling found that Germany’s existing laws run afoul of EU treaties (again), but this time it also gave online betting sites licensed in other EU nations the ability to offer their services to Germans without legal repercussions.

 Deposit Methods for Germans